 Most of the pre-1900, Victorian or Edwardian housing stock can be found in the original town consisting of Astwood Bank and parts of Webheath, Crabbs Cross, Headless Cross, Mount Pleasant, Riverside, Smallwood, Enfield and the Town Centre.
 Post-1945 housing stock can be found in the Mayfields, Greenlands, Abbeydale and Batchley.

 Recently developed areas include Washford, Moons Moat, Ravensbank and Park Farm.
-The 1964, ‘New Town’ residential areas of Winyates, Matchborough, Church Hill, Lodge Park and Woodrow each have their own shopping centres and GP surgeries.
+In 1964, ‘New Town’ residential areas of Winyates, Matchborough, Church Hill, Lodge Park and Woodrow each have shopping centres and GP surgeries.
 These neighbourhoods offer 2 to 3 bed terraced and semi-detached houses, as well as 1 to 2 bedroom flats/maisonettes.

-Walkwood, Callow Hill, Ipsley, Oakenshaw South and Winyates Green are regarded as the most affluent areas, populated primarily by middle to upper middle class families.
-Residents are attracted to the easy public access to local schools in these areas.
+Walkwood, Callow Hill, Ipsley, Oakenshaw South and Winyates Green are regarded as the most affluent areas, populated primarily by middle to upper-middle-class families.
+Residents are attracted to the easy access to local schools in these areas.

 Here is a more extensive list of the type and location of properties available for sale: